intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#107 - "If at all possible, avoid doing business with anyone that wears cufflinks (as part of their normal business attire)"**

+**\#108 - "If at all possible, avoid doing business with anyone that wears their hair in a douchebag topknot"**

 \#2xx - On the Art of  Managing People
 ====